Teams will simulate a consultancy firm that must present solutions to a real business problem currently facing the Healthcare sector.

 "Globally, it is estimated that 46.1 million people have atrial fibrillation, with around 1.2 million people in the UK being affected.
 Atrial fibrillation (AF or AFib) is a type of irregular heartbeat that means the heart may not be pumping as well as it should; as a result, blood clots are more likely to form.
 Significantly, AF also makes the risk of stroke five times higher.

 A stroke happens when the blood supply to part of the brain is cut off.
 If a blood clot forms in the heart due to AF, there is a risk it could travel through the bloodstream and block one of the arteries leading to the brain.
 Strokes in people with AF are more severe and have worse outcomes than strokes in people without AF: there is greater risk of more brain damage; AF increases disability from stroke; there is more risk of a stroke happening again; and AF almost doubles the death rate from stroke.

 Across the UK, numerous initiatives are being targeted at reducing the number of avoidable AF-related strokes, particularly as part of a broad NHS improvement programme.
-Real world solutions are needed around the globe to address this issue and to draw together existing ideas into a streamlined, impactful pathway."
+Real world solutions are needed around the globe to address this issue."

 Note: The actual Case Challenge for teams will be announced with part 1 of the Case on Tuesday 1st May, and has been written in a way such that prior knowledge of the healthcare sector maybe an advantage but is not required from participants."